|Nutritional Guidelines (per serving)|

 - 1 pound thin spaghetti

-Place the chicken in a large Dutch oven or kettle with 3 cups water, the celery tops, parsley, carrots, quartered onion, 2 teaspoons salt, 1/8 teaspoon pepper, and the bay leaf.
+Place the chicken in a large Dutch oven or kettle with the water, carrots, onion, celery tops, parsley, 2 teaspoons salt, 1/8 teaspoon pepper, and bay leaf.
 Bring to a boil over medium-high heat.
-Reduce heat to low; cover and simmer for 1 hour, until tender.
+Reduce heat to low, cover, and simmer for 1 hour until tender.

 Strain the broth and return to the kettle.
 Bring to a boil and boil gently, uncovered, for about 30 minutes, or until the broth is reduced to about 2 cups.

-Remove chicken from bones and dice, discarding skin and bones.
+Meanwhile, remove the chicken from the bones and dice, discarding the skin.
 There should be about 6 cups of diced chicken.
 Set aside.

 Remove another 2 cups of sauce to a small bowl.
 If making ahead, store in an airtight container in the fridge.

 Bake foil-covered casseroles for 30 to 45 minutes, or until hot and bubbly.

 - If possible, use freshly grated cheese.
 Commercially grated cheese is a convenient choice, but there are drawbacks.
 Some pre-shredded cheeses contain additives and cellulose.
 Freshly grated cheese melts more smoothly is cheaper.

 - Save the chicken bones for future stock.
 Store in a zip-top bag and freeze until you're ready to make more chicken broth.

 - Sprinkle toasted buttered breadcrumbs over the casserole before drizzling with the remaining sauce.
 To make the breadcrumbs, toss 1 cup of soft breadcrumbs with 1 tablespoon of melted butter and a dash of kosher salt.
 Cook the breadcrumbs, stirring frequently, in a skillet over medium heat until browned and crisp.